 Please estimate the Total indirect, in-kind expenses donated by your institution.
-This refers to all types of space, infrastructure, and instructional support.
+This refers to all typdo updates for the computers in the AE laes of space, infrastructure, and instructional support.
 For space cost calculations, you can 1) estimate your institution's fair market rental value per square foot per month, or 2) you can provide the institution's building renewal and replacement allocation (and cite the source document).
 At a minimum, please indicate the approximate square footage of donated space (for NMHED to calculate at an average rate).